ProjectOpenSea/opensea-js/README.md

 Version 1.0 introduces bundling for semi-fungible and fungible assets, serialized asset collections, a smaller bundle size, and more, along with many bug fixes.

-- `computeFees` now takes in either the `fees` from a collection or a single asset, and returns a new and more consistent type, `ComputedFees`
+- `OpenSeaPort::computeFees()` now takes in either the `fees` from a collection or a single asset, and returns a new and more consistent type, `ComputedFees`
 - `schemaName` has been moved out of main method calls and into the `Asset` type
 - `OpenSeaAPI::getAsset()` now accepts named arguments, consistent with other methods
+- `OpenSeaPort::getTokenBalance()` no longer defaults to the WETH address if no `tokenAddress` is set.
+And it accepts a `schemaName` parameter instead of an ABI
 - `profile_img_url` in the `OpenSeaAccount` type has been renamed to `profileImgUrl`
-- `approveNonFungibleToken` has been renamed to `approveSemiOrNonFungibleToken`, though it always worked for semi-fungible tokens like ERC-1155
+- `OpenSeaPort::approveNonFungibleToken()` has been renamed to `approveSemiOrNonFungibleToken()`, though it always worked for semi-fungible tokens like ERC-1155

 Removed deprecations:

-- `transferOne`, replaced by `transfer`
+- `OpenSeaPort::transferOne()`, replaced by `OpenSeaPort::transfer()`
 - `tokenId` and `tokenAddress` parameters for most SDK methods, replaced by creating an `Asset` type and passing that in

 ## Migrating to version 0.6